xiaowen-oss/ASC-ODE-team09/Exercise1/Report1.md

 ### Q3 : Comparison of the Four Time-Stepping Methods

-Now we compare 4 methods in previouly mentioned:
+Now we compare 4 methods in previously mentioned:

 **Explicit Euler**